Chargemaster Frequently Asked Questions

 Patients with health insurance should contact their insurance company to get an estimate of their out-of-pocket expenses for a procedure.

-Patients without health insurance can review the System’s Financial Assistance program here.
+Patients without health insurance can review the system’s Financial Assistance Program here.
 This site also contains contact information for each of the hospital’s Patient Financial Services Departments that can provide an estimate, further information about the hospital’s Financial Assistance Policy, and help determine if you may be eligible for subsidized health insurance through programs such as Medicaid.

 If you have additional questions in relation to the chargemaster or the average charges by MS-DRG, please email us at email@example.com and provide your contact information.
 We will then have the appropriate representative respond depending upon the specifics of your question.

-Mount Sinai St. Lukes & Mount Sinai West
+Mount Sinai Morningside & Mount Sinai West